Mark Grisanti: Tenure

 Grisanti had declared his opposition to same-sex marriage during his 2010 campaign.
 On June 24, 2011, following multiple meetings with Democratic New York Governor Andrew Cuomo, Grisanti voted in favor of the Marriage Equality Act, which allows gender-neutral marriages for both same- and opposite-sex couples in New York.
 Grisanti stated that he had researched the issue and that "a man can be wiser today than yesterday, but there can be no respect for that man if he has failed to do his duty."
 Grisanti was one of four Republican state senators that voted in favor of the Marriage Equality Act.

 On February 11, 2012, Grisanti was involved in an altercation at a fundraising gala held at the Seneca Niagara Casino.
 The altercation involved a casino shareholder who accused the senator of hating the Seneca nation, which owns the casino.
-Grisanti said he had been attacked after trying to mediate a dispute.
+Grisanti said he had been attacked after trying to mediate a dispute, but some witnesses told reporters that he was the aggressor.
 No charges were filed.

 In January 2013, Sen. Grisanti voted in favor of the NY SAFE Act, a controversial gun control measure.

 Also in 2013, Grisanti was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage in the Hollingsworth v.
 Perry case.